Managing Your Network

 Stopping and Starting Nodes

-Stop all nodes
+Stop consensus nodes

 solo consensus node stop --deployment <deployment-name>

-Start nodes
+Start consensus nodes

 solo consensus node start --deployment <deployment-name>

-Restart nodes
+Restart consensus nodes

 solo consensus node restart --deployment <deployment-name>